dusty-nv/jetson-containers/README.md

 Default Runtime: nvidia
 ```

-That directory will also now have had it's permissions changed to root-access only by the Docker daemon, with several subdirectories having been created within it.
+That directory will also now have had it's permissions changed to root-access only by the Docker daemon.

 ### Mounting Swap

-If you're building containers or working with large models, it's advisable to mount SWAP (typically correlated with the amount of memory in the board)

-Run these commands on your Jetson (outside of container) to disable ZRAM and create a swap file:
+If you're building containers or working with large models, it's advisable to mount SWAP (typically correlated with the amount of memory in the board).
+Run these commands to disable ZRAM and create a swap file:

 ``` bash
 sudo systemctl disable nvzramconfig